ValdryanIvandito/cardano-lock-unlocking-assets-guide/unlock-assets-at-contract-address-eng.md

 --$network
 ```

-### 4. Initiate TxHash and TxIx From Wallet UTxO for Collateral
+### Initiate TxHash and TxIx From Wallet Address UTxO for Collateral

 ```bash
 collateralUtxo="COPY THE TX-HASH HERE#COPY THE TX-IX NUMBER HERE"
 ```

-### 5. Initiate Plutus-Script-File Path
+### Initiate Plutus-Script-File Path

 **_Hint: In this example, Plutus-Script-File generated at demeter.run workspace_**